-To succeed in today’s market, oil and gas operators must not only have accurate measurements on which to base their decisions, they need to obtain this information in the most cost-effective way.
+To succeed in today’s market, oil and gas operators must not only have accurate measurements on which to base their decisions, but they need to obtain this information in the most cost-effective way.
 Schlumberger Robotics Services empowers them to do both.

-Our customers now have the power to collect data in previously hard-to-access areas, such as around crowded infrastructure, in shallow water, or in remote or environmentally sensitive areas.
+Our customers now have the ability to collect data in previously hard-to-access areas, such as around crowded infrastructure, in shallow water, or in remote or environmentally sensitive areas.
 Some of our solutions are completely autonomous, running for years entirely on wave power, solar energy, and other forms of environmentally friendly energy.

-Advantages of robotic solutions:
+Advantages of robotic solutions are numerous:

 A leader in measurement and analysis, Schlumberger is continually advancing its expertise-backed service capabilities to help our customers succeed.
 Our robotic-assisted operations provide our oil and gas customers with a range of data-rich measurements—cost-effective solutions for challenging environments and circumstances.